www42/AZ-103-MicrosoftAzureAdministrator/Instructions/Labs/02a - Deploy and Manage Virtual Machines (az-100-03).md

 1. Click **Next: Networking >**.

-1. On the Networking tab, click **Create new** under Virtual Network.
-Use the virtual network name already assigned by default, delete the default address range and specify the following:
+1. On the Networking tab, click **Create new** under Virtual Network, use the following settings and then click **OK**:

+    -Name: Leave the default

     - Virtual network address range: **10.103.0.0/16**

     - Subnet name: **subnet0**

     - Subnet address range: **10.103.0.0/24**

-1. Click **OK**.

 1. Click **Next: Management >**.